asmith60/node-hapi-typescript-template/README.md

 ## Logging

 [Bunyan](https://github.com/trentm/node-bunyan) is used for logging.
 All logs are written to stdout.
 The log level is configured with the `LOG_LEVEL` environment variable (default is 'info').
 There is also a convenience configuration to turn off logging completely (mostly used during testing to avoid spurious logging).
 Toggle this config by setting the `ENABLE_LOGS` environment variable to `true` or `false` (default is `true`).
 Bunyan formats logs into a JSON structure that is easily parsed by a log aggregator (SumoLogic).
 For local development, I have configured Bunyan to write logs in a more human readable format using [bunyan-debug-stream](https://github.com/benbria/bunyan-debug-stream).
 Logs are written in the human readable format if the `NODE_ENV` environment variable is set to `development` (the default) or `unit_test`, otherwise logs are written in JSON format.

+## API Documentation

+The [hapi-swagger](https://github.com/glennjones/hapi-swagger) library is used to generate Swagger API documentation with the information in the route configuration (path, method, request/response schema, etc).
+The documentation can be accessed via the application at `/documentation`.

 ## Docker